-A nearly empty column on page 7 because of the "mouse tail poem" is an unbreakable block.
-The first column on page 10 is one line too short because of a following 3-line paragraph that doesn't fit in its entirety (as widows/orphans are disallowed) and there is nothing in the column to stretch.
-The grey-colored paragraphs (pages 2, 5 and 6) are those that are modified by the globally optimizing algorithm to achieve the results shown in Figure 2 on the facing page.
+- A nearly empty column on page 7 because of the "mouse tail poem" is an unbreakable block.

+- The first column on page 10 is one line too short because of a following 3-line paragraph that doesn't fit in its entirety (as widows/orphans are disallowed) and there is nothing in the column to stretch.

+The gray- or green-colored paragraphs (pages 2, 5 and 6) are those that are modified by the globally optimizing algorithm to achieve the results shown in Figure 2 on the next page.

-FIGURE 1.
-Alice in Wonderland typeset with a greedy algorithm
+FIGURE 1 Alice in Wonderland typeset with a greedy algorithm [Color figure can be viewed at wileyonlinelibrary.com]